 - Gochujang Roasted Carrots

 - Cheese Buldak

 - Bibim Guksu (Spicy Korean Cold Mixed Noodles)

 - Slow Cooker Gochujang Pork

 - Spicy Galbi Jjim (Braised Spicy Pork Ribs)

 - 8-10 chicken drumsticks (about 2 lbs, depending on size)

 - 1/4 cup Gochujang (Korean fermented chili paste)

 - 2 Tbsp sesame oil

-- Whisk Gochujang, soy sauce, mirin, sugar, sesame oil, and garlic in large bowl.
-Using a measuring cup, scoop 1/3 cup of the marinade into a small bowl and reserve for later.
+- Whisk Gochujang, soy sauce, mirin, sugar, sesame oil, and garlic in a large bowl.
+Scoop 1/3 cup of the marinade and set aside in a small bowl, for later glazing.